Embassy of India, Paramaribo, Suriname

 Indian Community

-There are about 6500 persons who had Indian roots are residing in St. Vincent and the Grenadines and include NRIs in various capacities such as Doctors, professionals, medical students.
 The Persons of Indian Origin had come to SVG in the 19th century as indentured labourer between 1861 and 1885.
 Most of these PIOs have got completely assimilated in the mainstream local society and know very little about India, their forefathers and culture.
+Persons of Indian Origin and NRIs are working in various capacities such as Doctors, professionals, medical students.
 Between 1861 and 1880, 8 ships arrived from India bringing a total of 2474 Indians, living on 23 estates.
 It's worth mentioning that 1,141 individuals chose to return to India after completing their indenture contracts.

 PIOs in the Island established the SVG Indian Heritage Foundation in October, 2006 with the aim to revive and promote cultural and social links with India.
 SVG Indian Heritage Foundation is a prominent Indian culture promoting organisation.
 1st June is celebrated as Indian Arrival Day in St. Vincent and 7th October has been declared as Indian Heritage Day.